 /// @param amount The amount to force transfer.

-function forceTransfer(address from, address to, uint256 tokenId, uint256 amount) external;
+function forcedTransfer(address from, address to, uint256 tokenId, uint256 amount) external;

-/// @notice Changes the frozen status of `amount` of `tokenId` tokens belonging to an `user`.
+/// @notice Changes the frozen status of `amount` of `tokenId` tokens belonging to a `user`.

 /// This overwrites the current value, similar to an `approve` function.